ABG Shipyard: Products

 ABG Shipyard Ltd builds a range of commercial vessels.
 These include self-loading and self-discharging bulk carriers, container ships, floating cranes, split barges, anchor handling tugs, dynamic positioning ships, offshore supply vessels and diving support vessels.

 ABG Shipyard Ltd was granted clearance from the Government of India to build warships and various other vessels for the Indian Navy.
 It was the second corporate shipyard to receive this licence after Pipavav Shipyard.

 In 2004, it was awarded a contract to build pollution-control vessels for the Indian Coast Guard.
 In 2009, the Shipyard was selected to build 11 high-speed water jet propelled interceptors for the Coast Guard.

 In June 2011, ABG Shipyard Ltd was awarded a ₹9.7 billion deal to build two cadet training ships for the Indian Navy.
 In January 2012, it won an order of 5 billion order from Shipping Corporation of India taking its order book to about ₹200 billion.
 In July 2017, the company agreed to file for insolvency.

 Bank Fraud

-Despite having reputation and success in the ship building industry, in 2012 the finances of ABG started dwindling which was later discovered by a forensic audit by E&Y initiated by SBI.
+Despite having reputation and success in the ship building industry, in 2012 the finances of ABG started dwindling which was later discovered to be an embezzlement through a forensic audit conducted by E&Y initiated by SBI.
 During the audit it was alleged that the top management of the company was involved in diversion of funds causing criminal breach of trust with an intent to use the banks funds for personal gains possibly to tax havens.
 SBI stated that funds were used to pay other lenders and get letters of credit.
 Earlier in October 2016, Standard Chartered bank filed a criminal complaint with Economic Offences Wing in Maharashtra for cheating them of Rs 200 crore loan as they failed to repay the short-term loan they sought from the bank in April 2012.